 Frequently asked questions about Aalberts dividends

-Aalberts pays dividends on a Annual basis.
+Aalberts pays dividends on a Anual basis.

 Aalberts is listed on the Bolsa de Amsterdam and is part of the AMX.